 Thomas Hall houses residential-academic community programs, including the Michel Rocchi International District.

 Five levels at approximately 55,000 square feet include:

 Designed and built to meet the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Standards, using sustainable materials and adhering to stringent environmental guidelines.

 The building conforms to ADA guidelines and is designed to be accessible and available to all users.

-Commencement Hall includes a 4,800-square-foot event space, large enough to accommodate 150 people in a large meeting room, plus a seminar room, gallery, and support spaces for teaching and learning.
+Thomas Hall includes a 4,800-square-foot event space, large enough to accommodate 150 people in a large meeting room, plus a seminar room, gallery, and support spaces for teaching and learning.